 This recipe has been in my queue for over a year now.
 It's about time I shared it with you.
 Red Lobster is an American casual dining restaurant chain with locations all over the world.
 They are known for their seafood dishes and family-oriented atmosphere.
 As a young girl, I remember my family and friends would eat here for special occasions.
 One thing I always remembered were the cheddar biscuits the waiter would bring to the table before serving our entrees.
 Today, the cheddar biscuits have become synonymous with Red Lobster's name and are iconic of their brand.
 The thing about these biscuits is that they are buttery, fluffy, and cheesy all in the same bite.
 They are slightly crisp on the top and warm and soft on the inside.
 The buttery top just brings home all the flavors.

-I found a copycat recipe online but changed a few things that didn’t work for me the first time I made them.
-The original recipe called for salt, but with all the butter and cheese in the mix, I didn’t think it was necessary.
+I found a copycat recipe online but changed a few things that didn't work for me the first time I made them.
+The original recipe called for salt, but with all the butter and cheese in the mix, I didn't think it was necessary.
 I also had to melt 4 tbsp of butter for the mixture to brush on top instead of 2 tbsp which is what the original recipe called for.
-I’ve added a dash of cayenne pepper to kick things up.
-I also think other types of cheese and herbs would work well in here, the dough is quite versatile.
+I've added a dash of cayenne pepper to kick things up.
+I also think other type of cheeses and herbs would work well in here, the dough is quite versatile.

 The base of the dough mixture is a biscuit mix.
 I used Bisquick all-purpose baking mix for this recipe, but you can use any biscuit mix you have on hand or you can make your own.
 Divas Can Cook has a great recipe to make your own biscuits from scratch with lots of good tips.

 Start by cutting the butter into the biscuit mix, Cut until pea sized form.
 Add 1 heaping cup of cheddar cheese and toss together.